6 Surf Spots on the Coral Coast© FijiPocketGuide.com

 6 Surf Spots on the Coral Coast

-© MaxPixel
+© FijiPocketGuide.com

-Where to Surf on the Coral Coast
+Where to Surf in Sigatoka and the Coral Coast

 The Coral Coast is not a bad place to start your surfing career.
-If you’re a newbie to surfing, but want to learn in a stunning place, then don’t miss the Coral Coast!
+If you’re a newbie to surfing but want to learn in a stunning place, then don’t miss the Coral Coast!
 The stretch of coastline running along the southern coast of Viti Levu, Fiji’s mainland, is not only extremely accessible, but it produces plenty of awesome surf breaks.
 It’s one of the only places in Fiji where you’ll find a mix of beach and reef breaks, making it ideal for beginners who don’t want to go straight onto the dangerous reefs.
 For those looking for more of a challenge, you need only paddle for under 20 minutes to find some fun reef breaks.
 So take a look at the list below of the surf spots on the Coral Coast.

 For more adventures on the Coral Coast, check out our Guide to the Coral Coast, as well as The Complete Guide to Surfing in Fiji for more surfing tips.